-Losses of ammonia from stables and manure storage systems to the atmosphere are calculated according to the Swiss ammonium emission model AGRAMMON (Kupper et al. 2013).
+For indirect N2O emissions from manure management the deposition of volatilised NH3 and NOx is considered.
+Losses of ammonia from stables and manure storage systems to the atmosphere are calculated according to the Swiss AGRAMMON model (Kupper et al. 2018).
 It is assumed that the same underlying assumptions on agricultural structures and practices in Switzerland are also valid for Liechtenstein.
 Specific loss-rates for all major livestock categories are estimated based on agricultural structures and techniques (e.g. stable type, manure management system, measures to reduce NH3 emissions).
 Accordingly, the overall fraction of nitrogen volatilised underlies certain temporal dynamics that can be explained by changes in agricultural management practices (e.g. the transition to more animal friendly housing systems).
 It ranges from 14% to 20%.